 url back to the place where all info is.
 Therefore, I wrote a little Python script to scrape a Pure web page (mine, yours, or anyone’s), that adds such information.

-I also use this script to populate our Departmental Publication Server with publications from Pure, that link back to their corresponding pure page.
+I use the bibtex entries produced by this script to populate my Orcid profile as well as our Departmental Publication Server with publications from Pure that link back to their corresponding pure page.

 - 20 November 2016: Version 0.1, for internal purposes.

 - 07 December 2016: Version 0.2, first public version.

 - 14 December 2016: Version 0.3, minor improvements.

 - 13 January 2017: Version 0.4, updated Google Scholar information.

 - 16 March 2017: Version 0.5, updated approval states based on correction from Hans Meijerrathken.

 - 17 March 2017: Version 0.6, life cycle and exporting added.

 - 24 November 2017: Version 0.7, simplified life cycle and approval states.